-3.1 Local authorities must also comply with the European Directive 2001/42/EEC and the Strategic Environmental Assessment (SEA) Regulations.
+3.1 Local authorities must also comply with the European Directive 2001/42/EEC and the Strategic Environmental Assessment (SEA) Regulations5.
 The SEA Regulations require a determination to be made on whether there are likely to be significant environmental effects as a result of the SPD.
 However, Regulation 5 (6) states that 'an environmental assessment need not be carried out for a plan or programme which determines the use of a small area at the local level or for minor modifications to an existing plan.'
 Guidance produced by the Office of the Deputy Prime Minister (2005) identifies that SPDs are most likely to fall within this category.
-We will therefore undertake a screening of the SPD when undertaking SA, to determine whether the SPD is likely to have significant environmental effects.
-If there are no significant environmental effects then the SPD is exempt from the SEA Directive.
+With this in mind, we will undertake an SEA screening of SPD 12 during the SA process to determine whether it would have significant6 environmental effects.